CodeBaboon/react-valence-ui-forms/README.md

 var validator = Forms.Validators.required('Name is a required');
 ```

-Optionally specify how whitespace should be handled when validating.
+Optionally specify how whitespace should be handled (TRIM vs KEEP) when validating.

 ```javascript
 var validator = Forms.Validators.required(